stefandr99/MEqTest/README.md

 To do:
 * Use SVG instead of images https://www.drawsvg.org/drawsvg.html
 * Add register button in login page
+* Integrate login system with custom login page
-* Add users to db
+* Add a bunch of users to db
 * Add more theory pages